 Legal IssuesLegal Issues

-If you choose to become a landlord, you will be working with rental agreements, liability concerns for tenants, possible evictions, and more.
+Be aware of your rights as a buyer and seek advice when encountering contracts, titles, and other legally binding documents.
+If you become a landlord, you will work with rental agreements, tenant liability concerns, possible evictions, and more.
 Be sure to have an attorney on your side who can help you navigate these scenarios as they arise.
-Be aware of your rights as a buyer and seek advice when encountering contracts, titles, and other legally binding documents.

 Identify what costs are involved in acquiring and managing an investment property.
 If you’re purchasing a condo with the hope of renting it out, review the rental applications at your desired building.
 That way, They’ll inform you about any fees for owners and tenants.

-You may consider paying a company to maintain residents’ property if you rent it out.
+You may consider paying a company to maintain residents’ property if renting it out.
 Cover you in case something breaks or needs to replace.
 5% of the gross monthly rent is the average rate for individual condo management.
 Most condominiums collect standard common charges for operational and maintenance expenses.

 Outside Management or Go Alone?Outside Management or Go Alone?

 You can hire a management company to lessen your burden to make things easier.
 Typical tasks include collecting rent and dealing with troublesome tenants.
 However, this comes at a price.
 Most charge a fee that is a percentage equal to 4-5% of the monthly rent.